About SAPS (South African Police Service)

 The South African Police Service, or more commonly referred to as SAPS, is a national establishment that helps to reduce crime, regulate public order within society, and provide ultimate protection for citizens.
 Safety is recognized as a huge priority in the nation, which is why SAPS has received much support from the Constitution of South Africa.
 SAPS has a list of responsibilities under their belt, which mainly revolves maintain a proper environment that does not provoke any harmful acts.
 Taking affirmative action against any threats towards the well-bring of communities, SAPS brings forth upmost justice not just towards a certain demographic, but everyone of different origins and backgrounds.

-SAPS is offering multiple job vacancies for South African individuals who are interested in paving a career as either a police official, or civilian employee.
+SAPS is offering job vacancy as general worker for South African individuals who are interested in paving a career as either a police official, or civilian employee.
 The South African Police Service ensures that all employees adhere to the proper legislative terms.
 This does not comes as a surprise, considering that an establishment such as SAPS require a dedicated working force that prioritizes the safety of citizens.
 Additionally, SAPS invites applicants who have disabilities to register for a job vacancy with the establishment.

 Interested police officer applicants will be offered the job vacancy based on the South African Police Service Act, 1995 (Act No 68 of 1995).
 Meanwhile, applicants who wish to seek a position as a civilian employee will be given the position based on the Public Service Act, 1994 (Act No 103 of 1994).
 Both police officers and civilian employees will support each other throughout the course of their careers, despite having differing core functions.

 How to Apply SAPS Job Vacancy